samsonharveyy/Candy-Crush-React-App/README.md

 # Candy Crush React App

-This project is a simple version of the Candy Crush App.
+This project is a simple version of the Candy Crush App built on ReactJS.

 ## Run App in Local
 The app requires your machine to have Node installed.